schemedoc/cookbook/recipes/map-over-sequance-of-elements-inside-list.md

 ## Problem

-I have a list of elements, and I want to map using a function when on each loops the function gets n items from list.
+I have a list of elements, and I want to map using a function when on each loop the function gets n items from a list.

 e.g.: